webpack/webpack.js.org/src/content/guides/tree-shaking.md

 `var Button$1 = /*#__PURE__*/ withAppProvider()(Button);`

 This would allow to remove this piece of code.
-But there are still quastions with the imports which need to be included/evaluated because they could contain side effects.
+But there are still questions with the imports which need to be included/evaluated because they could contain side effects.

-To takle this, we use [`"sideEffects"`](/guides/tree-shaking/#mark-the-file-as-side-effect-free) property in `package.json`.
+To tackle this, we use [`"sideEffects"`](/guides/tree-shaking/#mark-the-file-as-side-effect-free) property in `package.json`.

 It similar to `/*#__PURE__*/` but on a module level instead of a statement level.
 It says (`"sideEffects"` property): "If no direct export from a module flagged with no-sideEffects is used, the bundler can skip evaluating the module from side effects.".